groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/master-merge-zip-files-groupdocs-java/_index.md

 ---
-title: "Master Merging ZIP Files in Java&#58; Step-by-Step Guide Using GroupDocs.Merger"
+title: "How to Merge ZIP Files in Java: Step-by-Step Guide Using GroupDocs.Merger"
-description: "Learn how to efficiently merge multiple ZIP files into one archive using GroupDocs.Merger for Java.
-This step-by-step tutorial covers setup, implementation, and best practices."
+description: "Learn how to merge zip files efficiently with GroupDocs.Merger for Java.
+This tutorial shows how to combine multiple zip archives, covering setup, code, and best practices."
-date: "2025-05-10"
+date: "2026-02-21"
 weight: 1
 url: "/java/format-specific-merging/master-merge-zip-files-groupdocs-java/"
 keywords: